Game-Changing Room Organization Ideas That Actually Work

 Entertainment Center Organization

 Tame cable chaos once and for all.
-Use zip ties to bundle cords together, and label each one.
+Use zip ties to bundle the cords together, and label each one accordingly.
 Hide cables behind the TV stand using adhesive cord clips.
-Use a surge protector with widely spaced outlets for gaming consoles and cable boxes.
+Use a surge protector with widely spaced outlets to protect your gaming consoles and cable boxes.

 Store movies and games in slim, vertical organizers if you still have physical media.
 For digital content, create a simple folder system on your streaming device.
 Keep remote controls in a small basket on your coffee table—no more couch diving.